GiftNs/Money-changer-app/README.md

-second commit of the currency app just html and some css process 40% XD
+third commit of the currency app just html and some css process 40% XD